The 12 Best ETFs to Battle a Bear Market

 Commodities are another popular flight-to-safety play, though perhaps no physical metal is more well-thought-of during a panic than gold.

 A lot of that is a fear of a horrible-case scenario: If the world's economies collapse and paper money means nothing, humans need something to use for transactions, and many believe that something will be the shiny yellow element that we used as currency for thousands of years.
-At that point, however, your IRA will be the last of your worries.

 But there is a case for gold as a hedge.
 It's an "uncorrelated" asset, which means it doesn't move perfectly with or against the stock market.
 It's also a hedge against inflation, often going up when central banks unleash easy-money policies.
 Because gold itself is priced in dollars, weakness in the U.S. dollar can make it worth more.
 So sometimes, it pays to have a small allocation to gold.